 Middle College is an alternative education collaboration between Las Positas College and the Tri-Valley Regional Occupational Program.
 Middle College provides high school students from Dublin, Livermore, and Pleasanton an opportunity to begin taking college courses while still enrolled in high school.
-Juniors and Seniors take classes at Las Positas College (up to 11 units per semester) and their enrollment fees are waived.
+Juniors and Seniors take classes at Las Positas College (up to 11 units per semester) and their is no cost to the student for materials, enrollment fees, or tuition.
 Middle College is an excellent opportunity for high school students to complete curriculum required for high school graduation, get started on their college education, and begin to prepare for the workforce.
 Additional information is found on the college website.
 An application process for Middle College is open to students in the three Tri-Valley ROP districts: Dublin Unified School District, Livermore Valley Joint Unified School District, and Pleasanton Unified School District.
 The application process opens mid-January for the following school year.